brownLlama/llamaVim/README.md

 ./nvim.sh
 ```

-Now, vim to .zshrc file and move `SOURCE $...`line to end of the file.
+Now, vim to .zshrc file and move `source $ZSH/oh-my-zsh`line to end of the file.
 ```bash
 vim ~/.zshrc
 ```